 The vision of talking cars that avoid crashes is well on the way to becoming a reality….
 This promises to significantly reduce the number of deaths and injuries on our nations roads while unleashing a new wave of innovation from advanced traffic management systems and smart mobility apps to real-time traffic, transit and parking information, he said.

-However, if you or someone you love becomes involved in an auto accident that was caused by another driver, contact our auto accident team today.
+However, if you or someone you love becomes involved in a WPB auto accident that was caused by another driver, contact our auto accident team today.
 We offer 100% FREE case reviews to help determine the merits of your claim and you wont owe us any fees or costs if we are unable to recover financial compensation for you.